 When the school opened in its new space, it did so under the simplified name Cornish School, with Nellie Cornish as director and her old employer, Boyd Wells, as associate director.
 But the school had no endowment, and each year seemed to bring new deficits that had to be filled by calling on the generosity of long-time benefactors.

 The Cornish School weathered the first two years of the Great Depression, but by 1932 enrollment began to drop as fewer and fewer could afford private instruction.
 Operating income decreased and the school's financial distress deepened.
-Finally, in 1939, exhausted by her daily responsibilities and constant attempts at fundraising, she left the school she had founded; moving to back California for what she later described as "three years of rest and gardening" ("The Cornish Revolution, Part V").
+Finally, in 1939, exhausted by her daily responsibilities and constant attempts at fundraising, she left the school she had founded and moved back to California for what she later described as "three years of rest and gardening" ("The Cornish Revolution, Part V").

 Nellie Cornish never returned to the school in an official capacity, but was a frequent visitor, frequently honored.
 Her last years were spent living with her adopted daughter's family and traveling extensively, often to visit former students and colleagues.
 She died in 1956 as she approached her 80th birthday.
 A century after its founding, her school, by then known as the Cornish College of the Arts, lived on, with a main campus at 1000 Lenora Street in Seattle.